26 Lavender Spring Nails That Feel Fresh, Soft, and Totally Wearable in 2026

 A duochrome formula that shifts from lavender to soft pink or silver depending on the angle.
 Works especially well on coffin and stiletto shapes where the curve enhances the color shift.

 Who this is best for: people who want a one-color look that still feels like an event.
-Who should skip this: anyone whose job or lifestyle involves frequent hand-washing, heavy physical work, or gloves texture finishes chip and dull faster under those conditions.
+Who should skip this: anyone whose hands are frequently wet, gloved, or exposed to cleaning products, duochrome and texture finishes lose their shift and develop micro-chips faster than solid formulas under those conditions.

 Nail Art Ideas: Lavender as the Star or the Base